rvergne/LandSeed/README.md

 // @END
 ```

-## Declare a new noise
+## Declare a new noise or utils function

-Same operating mode as feature but noises are stored in the shaders/utils/noises/ folder.

-Your noise tag should start with @NOISE_

-## Add a Utils function

-Same operating mode as feature but functions are stored in the shaders/utils/ folder.
+Same operating mode as feature but are stored in the shaders/utils/ folder.

-For the moment, new utils need a modification in the python script to be operationnal.
-Will change.

 ## Common Header
 See examples in any files using this header.
 ```
 // --------------DEV-----------------
 // @TAG TAG_USED_TO_INCLUDE
+// @FUNCTION_NAME name_of_the_function
 // @SPEC {
 //	(function_param_type) -> function_result_type
 // }